JackieJ/WartHog/Doc/centralController.md

 Target mode is activated when the transition condition MODE == TARGET
 #####Terminate
 Target mode is activated when the transition condition MODE == TERMINATE

-#####Comment:
-Jackie, can you add descriptions under each mode explaining what each mode does in a North Campus-friendly way?
-I shouldn't have to navigate through code to figure out what you are trying to do for each mode.

--Ed